dfinity/quill/README.md

 Quill can be reproducibly built or cross-compiled in a Docker container using [`cross`](https://github.com/cross-rs/cross).

 1. Follow the instructions at [cross-rs/cross](https://github.com/cross-rs/cross) to install `cross`.
-2. If using a target with particular restrictions, such as `x86_64-apple-darwin`, ensure you have built a local image via the instructions at [cross-rs/cross-toolchains](https://github.com/cross-rs/cross-toolchains).
+2. If using a target with particular restrictions, such as `x86_64-apple-darwin` or `x86_64-pc-windows-msvc`, ensure you have built a local image via the instructions at [cross-rs/cross-toolchains](https://github.com/cross-rs/cross-toolchains).
-3. Run `cross build --release --locked --target <target platform>`, e.g. `--target x86_64-unknown-linux-gnu`.
+3. Run `cross build --release --locked --target <target platform>`, e.g. `--target x86_64-unknown-linux-gnu` or `--target armv7-unknown-linux-gnueabihf`.

 ## Testnets